openhwgroup/cva6/ci/README.md

 <br><br>
 The command `./ci_check -h` should tell you everything you need to know to run a user-level regression.
-Note that the script has the ability to specify the URL, branch and hash of the RTL to be regressed (usually this is picked up in `../cv32/sim/Common.mk`.
+Note that the script has the ability to specify the URL, branch and hash of the RTL to be regressed (the defaults for this are defined in `../cv32/sim/Common.mk`).
 An example command is:
 <br>
-`./ci_check -s xrun --repo https://github.com/MikeOpenHWGroup/cv32e40p --branch dev1 --hash=12345`
+`./ci_check -s xrun --repo https://github.com/MikeOpenHWGroup/cv32e40p --branch dev1 --hash=1234567`
 <br>
 If ci_check is not working for you, create an issue and assign it to @mikeopenhwgroup.
 <br><br>